 According to Environment Agency data, there are currently around 185,000 commercial properties at risk of flooding in England and Wales.
 While the Flood Re scheme was launched for homeowners in April 2016, it wasn’t until December 2016 that the British Insurance Brokers’ Association (BIBA) announced a scheme for businesses.
-However, many business owners were still left frustrated at the lack of availability in affordable commercial flood insurance cover.

 So, what options are available to those businesses that may be struggling to obtain cover or afford insurance premiums?